3liz/py-qgis-server/doc/configuration.rst

 SERVER_RESTARTMON
 -----------------

-The file to watch for restarting working.
+The file to watch for restarting workers.
 When the modified date of the file is changed. a restart command is broadcasted to the workers.
 Note that workers processes are restarted without dropping requests.